superg3m/ckit/README.md

 	But in regards to dangling pointers maybe I can just give back a index indead of a pointer (Handles are the better pointers) Another Thought I should give some credence to is Zii (Zero is Initalization)

+	- Memory Life Times -
+    1. Extremely short lived.
+Can be thrown away by end of function.
+(Malloc|Arena)
+    2. Short lived + well defined lifetime.
+Memory allocated "per frame".
+(Arena)
+    3. Long lived + well defined owner.
+Uniquely owned by a subsystem.
+(Arena)
+    4. Long lived + unclear owner.
+Heavily shared, unknown when it may be accessed or freed.
+(Malloc)

 # Goals